-The healing constituents of the olive leaf are available as liquid extract products, rather than as an essential oil.
+The healing constituents of the olive leaf are available as liquid extract products rather than as an essential oil.
 The findings noted in the studies above best describe the research to date that has uncovered information about the treatment potential of olive leaf extract for the hair.
-The oleuropein is best used within a well designed topical formulation that includes other ingredients that can complement its role by addressing other contributing hair loss factors such as TGF-beta and DHT.
-An effective topical product will also need to have ingredients that enhance skin penetration to actually reach the follicles.
+The oleuropein is best used within a well-designed topical formulation that includes other ingredients that complement its role by addressing other contributing hair loss factors such as TGF-beta and DHT.
+An effective topical product will also need to have ingredients that enhance skin penetration to reach the follicles.

 How can I know if olive leaf oil benefits for hair growth is right for me or not?

-If you are suffering from hair loss, the best initial step to take is to speak to a qualified doctor who can help you understand what is causing your condition.
-With this insight, you will know if there are secondary factors like microbes or oxidative stress which may be causing you to lose hair at a faster rate.
+If you are suffering from hair loss, the best initial step is to speak to a qualified doctor who can help you understand what is causing your condition.
+With this insight, you will know if there are secondary factors like microbes or oxidative stress, causing you to lose hair faster.
 Like any other plant essence, olive leaf oil or extract should not be viewed as a cure-all.
-But rather it works as a contributor to the improved scalp and follicular health.
+But rather, it works as a contributor to improved scalp and follicular health.

 Besides olive leaf oil for hair, what are some other ways I can enrich my health regimen with more antioxidants?

-There are many plant-based foods which are rich in anti-oxidants.
-This includes green tea, blueberries, dark green vegetables, cranberries, purple grapes and dark chocolate.
+Many plant-based foods are rich in anti-oxidants.
+This includes green tea, blueberries, dark green vegetables, cranberries, purple grapes, and dark chocolate.